You can find 3D models of Asteroidea here.

 - Fossil record: Ordovician to Recent

 Members of class Asteroidea are commonly known as sea stars or starfish (though they certainly aren't fish).
-In Greek, Asteroidea means "star-like."
+In Greek, Asteroidea means "star-like" and, as the name suggests, this class has a pentaradial body plan and is composed largely of mobile species.
 Asteroidea and Ophiuroidea (brittle stars) are sister taxa and together comprise the Asterozoa clade.

 Simplified overview of echinoderm phylogeny based in part on the hypothesis of relationships presented by Reich et al. (2015).
 Image by: Jaleigh Q. Pier, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.